 My prayers for my grandchildren have strengthened my relationships with them.
 The Photo Prayer Album has been an excellent tool for me to stay connected to them.
 Whether they live nearby or far away, praying for them intentionally keeps me in touch.
 Often my prayers can be more powerful than my presence, when I let them know I am praying for them.

-Best of all, praying God’s Word has enabled me to pray with His power, direction, and wisdom.
-As their grandparent, I can have a major role in stabilizing and influencing their lives by praying for them during these turbulent years.
-It has given me fulfillment and satisfaction in praying for them.
+Best of all, praying God’s Word has enabled me to pray with his power, direction, and wisdom.
+As a grandparent, I can have a major role in stabilizing and influencing their lives by praying for them during these turbulent years.
+It has given me fulfillment and satisfaction to pray for them.

 The seeds of prayer we plant today will yield a harvest of blessing in the future.
 My prayer is that you have been challenged to pray strategically and deliberately for your grandchildren.
-In Isaiah 44:3 God told the Israelites, “I will pour out my Spirit on your offspring and my blessing on your descendents.”
+In Isaiah 44:3, God told the Israelites, “I will pour out my Spirit on your offspring and my blessing on your descendants.”
 God still promises to pour out his Spirit and blessings on our descendents.
-Don’t we want that for our grandchildren and future descendents?
+Don’t we want that for our grandchildren and future descendants?